ryanwebber/wordboy/README.md

-# abOS
+# WordBoy

-A pointless operating system for the Game Boy Advance.
+A Wordle clone for the GameBoy Advance.

 ## Building

-In addition to rust, you'll need the `arm-none-eabi` toolchain to build abOS, which can be found [here](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
-With the toolchain installed and in your `PATH`, you can build abOS by simply running:
+To build a ROM, you'll need the `arm-none-eabi` rust toolchain, which can be found [here](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
+With the toolchain installed and in your `PATH`, you can build the project by simply running:

 ```sh
 cargo build